-Big Red Soda Vanilla Pound Cake: Twist on the southern classic 7-Up Pound Cake, this Big Red Soda Vanilla Pound Cake has the subtle flavor of cream soda studded with vanilla beans.
+This Big Red Soda Vanilla Pound Cake is a twist on the southern classic 7-Up Pound Cake but uses Big Red Soda instead.

 It’s funny how death often brings people to life.

 When Crazy Cocker Spaniel passed she taught me to appreciate life a little more.